 ASHA does not recommend specific criteria for eligibility or dismissal of services for educational settings.
-Federal, state and/or local guidelines determine criteria.
-For additional information see ASHA's on-line resources: Eligibility and Dismissal Criteria and Cognitive Referencing.
+Federal, state, and/or local guidelines determine criteria.
+For additional information, see Eligibility and Dismissal Criteria and Cognitive Referencing.

 Can a school district deny speech-language pathology services to a student with a "mild" articulation disorder if the district decides that the disability does not "adversely affect educational performance"?

 State and/or local school education agencies may apply different interpretations to the phrase "adversely affects educational performance"; however, they cannot deny IDEA-mandated services to a child with a speech or language impairment just because that child does not have a discrepancy in age/grade performance in an academic subject-matter area.
 If acquisition of adequate and appropriate communication skills is a required part of your school's academic standards and curriculum and is considered to be a basic skill necessary for all children attending school, then a child with a speech or language impairment has a disorder that adversely affects educational performance.
 Sound production errors may affect the way a student hears, speaks, reads, or writes phonemes, and thus can affect academic and social performance.
 For more information, see ASHA's Eligibility and Dismissal resource, "Adversely Affects Educational Performance" section.